nautobot/nautobot/nautobot/docs/configuration/required-settings.md

 # If you want to use Sentinel, specify this variable
 CACHEOPS_SENTINEL = {
     "locations": [("localhost", 26379)],   # Sentinel locations, required "service_name": "nautobot",            # Sentinel service name, required "socket_timeout": 10,                  # Connection timeout in seconds, optional
-    "db": 0                              # Redis database, default: 0
+    "db": 0,                               # Redis database, default: 0
     # ...                                  # Everything else is passed to `Sentinel()`
+    # "sentinel_kwargs": {"password": ""}, # If a password is used it must be passed as a sentinel_kwarg
+    # "password": "",                      # and also as directly to cacheops
 }
 ```

-For more details on how to configure Cacheops to use Redis Sentinel see the official guide on [Cacheops
+For more details on configuring Nautobot to use Redis Sentinel see [Using Redis Sentinel](../../additional-features/caching/#using-redis-sentinel).
+For more details on how to configure Cacheops specifically to use Redis Sentinel see the official guide on [Cacheops
 setup](https://github.com/Suor/django-cacheops#setup).

 ---